max1220/lua-perlin/README.md

 -----------
 A simple 2D perlin noise function for Lua.
 DO NOT use this in any security-related things!
-The actuall implementation was heavily inspired from this Gist: https://gist.github.com/nowl/828013
+The actuall implementation was heavily inspired by this Gist: https://gist.github.com/nowl/828013

 Build